richie50/https-bitbucket.org-edgardev-parkingmeter/README.md

 **git commit -m "xxx"** -> where XXX is changes you've made to the code i.e removed bug in this or etc..
 Please Use Commit so we can know what changes are made when.
 This is great for debugging.

+**git pull origin** ->  If you are behind use git pull origin (this just gets the changes) Whenever there are changes pushed to master you have to fetch the latest or else you're going to end up reverting w.e changes a person has done.
+So any time someone does a change, do this.

 These are simple commands.
 If you need more contact *Edgar* for further help.